 Is it a big deal?

 So just how prevalent is Teen Dating Violence in America?
-Well if you look at the statistics it is a growing issue.
+Well if you look at the statistics it is a growing issue.- 1 in 10 teenagers reports being a victim of physical dating violence.

-• 1 in 4 teenagers reports verbal, physical, emotional or sexual abuse each year.
+- 1 in 4 teenagers reports verbal, physical, emotional or sexual abuse each year.

-• 72% of 8th and 9th graders report "dating."
+- 72% of 8th and 9th graders report "dating."

 The statistics above highlight the likelihood you or someone you know has or will experience violence in a dating relationship.
 Dating violence can take many forms, including psychological and emotional abuse, physical abuse, and sexual abuse.
 It can occur in the context of casual dating or serious long-term relationships.